-Students will engage in a variety of writing, research and higher level critical thinking related activities and assignments as well as assessments.
+Students will engage in a variety of writing, research and higher level critical thinking related activities and assignments and assessments in this course.
 Technology, media, literary and primary document resources will be utilized to examine the impact of recent contemporary United States history on current day affairs.
 Graphic and comprehensive nonfiction and historical novel readings serve as tools of understanding as well as expanding thought of how history affects the present and future.
+Students examine how the United States began to assume worldwide responsibilities as the leader of the free world in the Cold War Era.
+Students will also analyze the important political, economic and social changes during the 1950's through the 1970's which include The Civil Rights Movement and Vietnam War Era.
+The curriculum is aligned with the Massachusetts History and Social Studies Frameworks.